1976 Zagreb mid-air collision: Accident

-This was the last communication with the Trident aircraft before the accident, and the flight was uneventful until the very moment of the collision.
+This was the last communication with the Trident aircraft before the accident.

 At around the same time, JP550 contacted middle-sector controller Bojan Erjavec asking for a higher flight level; the aircraft was at flight level 260 (approximately 26000 ft).
 FL280 (28000 ft) and FL310 (31000 ft) were unavailable, so Erjavec informed JP550 of the situation and offered flight level 350 (approximately 35000 ft), which the pilots accepted.
 To get clearance for a higher level, it was necessary to obtain the permission of the upper-sector controller.
-Erjavec waved his hand to get Tasić's attention, but Tasić (who was working the upper sector on his own, as co-worker Mladen Hochberger had gone to search for Nenad Tepeš, Tasić's replacement who was running late) was far too busy to be interrupted.
+Erjavec waved his hand to get Tasić's attention, but Tasić (who was working the upper sector on his own, as his colleague Mladen Hochberger had gone to search for Nenad Tepeš, Tasić's replacement who was running late) was far too busy to be interrupted.
 Middle sector controller Gradimir Pelin was then instructed to co-ordinate the climbout for the DC-9 with Tasić.

 According to Pelin, he walked to the upper sector console holding JP550's flight progress strip.
 He asked Tasić if the DC-9 could climb to FL350.
 Tasić took the strip from Pelin and looked at it, then asked where the aircraft was at the moment.
 Pelin then pointed to a blip on the screen approaching Kostajnica.
 Tasić's response was 'yes, it could climb'.
-Pelin then noticed an aircraft on the screen coming from the direction of Metlika and asked Tasić about it, who said 'wait until they cross'.
+Pelin then noticed an aircraft on the screen coming from the direction of Metlika and asked Tasić about it, who said 'wait until they cross.'
 Pelin referred to the middle-sector screen to make sure that he had identified the DC-9 positively on the upper-sector screen.
 He then returned to Tasić and they both watched the targets pass each other, at which point Tasić authorised JP550 to climb.
-Pelin then called out to Erjavec and said 'yes, climb it'.
+Pelin then called out to Erjavec and said, 'Yes, climb it.'
 Upon Erjavec receiving the OK from Pelin, he instructed the DC-9 to climb to FL350.
 That was at 10:07:40.